 Refuses let puppies go before eight weeks of age and at waits until least ten weeks whenever possible.
 They may even keep puppies longer than that.

-Allows you to visit and willingly shows you all areas where puppies and breeding dogs spend their time.
+Allows you to visit their homes and willingly shows you all areas where puppies and breeding dogs spend their time.
 Those areas are clean, spacious, and well-maintained.

 Has dogs who appear lively, clean, and healthy, and don’t shy away from visitors.